Servings: 20 Total time: 30 minutes Difficulty: beginner

 • You can vary the cheeses : You can use cheddar, gruyere, roquefort to vary the flavors.

-• Storage : Pão de Queijo are best hot, but you can store them in an airtight container.
-Reheat them for a few minutes in the oven before serving.
+• Storage : Pão de Queijo are best warm, but you can store them in an airtight container.
+Reheat them in the oven for a few minutes before serving.

 • Freezing : Before baking, place the dough balls on a baking sheet and freeze them.
 Once frozen, transfer them to a freezer bag.
-You can cook them as needed, directly in the oven (adjust the cooking time).
+This way, you can bake them as needed, directly in the oven (adjust the baking time accordingly).

 Tags: Brazilian Pão de Queijo, gluten-free cheese rolls, cassava flour bread

-Originally from the state of Minas Gerais, this little bread has become a true culinary icon in Brazil.
-Easy to prepare and gluten-free, it's a pleasure for everyone to share as an aperitif.
-Pão de Queijo recipe and offer your guests a gourmet escape to Brazilian lands!
+Originating from the state of Minas Gerais, this small bread roll has become a true culinary icon in Brazil.
+Easy to prepare and gluten-free, it's a treat for everyone to share as an appetizer.
+Try this Pão de Queijo and offer your guests a delicious escape to Brazil!

 Rate this recipe